Meet the Geek...

 So many, including: Anne of Green Gables by Lucy Maud Montgomery, Ozma of Oz by L. Frank Baum, The Narnia Chronicles by C.S.
 Lewis, and nearly anything by Dick King-Smith (author of Babe, the Gallant Pig).

-Recently, I discovered the amazing Lois Lowry (The Giver), who writes young adult and middle-grade novels.
+Recently, I discovered the amazing Lois Lowry (The Giver), who writes award-winning young adult and middle-grade novels.
 Okay, I confess!
-I'm mad for MG & YA fiction, and I regularly gobble it up chapter by delectable chapter. (blushes)
+I'm mad for MG fiction, and I regularly gobble it up chapter by delectable chapter.
+(After all, I hope to write it someday!)

 Favorite fiction genres